 Staying the course is so much easier if someone with the ear of the captain knows it’s the right thing to do.
 And staying the course is, in the larger sense, always the right move in marketing.
 Your current tactics and strategies might not be right.
 But pushing forward—learning from what doesn’t work, building on what does, and getting as many at-bats in front of your audience as you possibly can—is the only way to win.

 Commitment is the key to long-term marketing success.

 We’ll be the first to tell you that successful marketing is not easy.
 There’s no point in trying to sugarcoat that fact because no matter what, it’s a truth you will learn eventually if you spend any time at all getting your hands dirty in the marketing trenches.
-And like any struggle, you cannot come out on top by giving up.
+And, like any other struggle, you cannot come out on top by giving up.